 You may be wondering, what is a chimichanga?!

-It’s a deef-fried burrito that’s very popular in Tex Mex cuisine.
+It’s a deep-fried burrito popular in Tex Mex cuisine.
 It’s typically filled with refried beans, some sort of meat mixture (or you could make it vegetarian, of course!), and tons of cheesy goodness.
 When fried (or in our case, baked) the cheese becomes gooey and the outside tortilla crunchy, making it much more delicious than a regular burrito.

 We loved eating these growing up.
 We also loved to say the name, Chim-i-chaaannga!
-There is something just so fun and satisfying about the name 🙂
+There is something just so fun and satisfying about saying it 🙂

 Ingredients in baked chicken chimichangas